zhaohuic/Docs/docs/Software/math/MATLAB/index.md

         a(i) = max(abs(eig(rand(A))));
     end
     toc
-    ``` thel,
+    ```

 ## Multi node parallelization
-If you
-To learn how to install a version of MATLAB on your local system and use it to run jobs on Wulver, please see [Using Local MATLAB on Wulver](matlab_local.md)
+If you want to learn how to install a version of MATLAB on your local system and use it to run jobs on Wulver, please see [Using Local MATLAB on Wulver](matlab_local.md)